gwastro/pycbc/docs/index.rst

 =============================================

-PyCBC is the result of a community effort to build a set of core libraries and applications suites used to study gravitational-wave data and astrophysics.
+PyCBC is the result of a community effort to build a set of core libraries and application suites used to study gravitational-wave data and astrophysics.
 It contains algorithms that can detect coalescing compact binaries and measure the astrophysical parameters of detected sources.
 PyCBC was used